s2seweis/second-react-native-app/readme.md

 - Practise Native Development

 # Features
-- Firebase Database
-- Authentication
+- Firebase Authentication
 - Camera
-- Google Maps
+- Using Local Storage on the phone
-- Stripe Payment
+- Native Navigation
+- useContext, provides a way to pass data through the component tree without having to pass props down

 ## app.json controls the metadata from the application like name in the store, icon on the phone, splashscreen and so on

 # React Native for
-- Mobile & Web bu here mainly the focus on mobile
+- Mobile & Web, here mainly the focus on mobile

 # Element Inspector
 - cmd + ctrl + z

 # Interisting
-- We can rename the imports by as, for example:
-- import { StatusBar as ExpoStatusbar } from 'expo-status-bar'
+- We can rename the imports by as, for example: import { StatusBar as ExpoStatusbar } from 'expo-status-bar'
 - <></> = React Fragement, Fragments are a way to group multiple React elements without adding extra nodes to the DOM.
 - <></> = <React.Fragment></React.Fragement>
 - Code => Preferences => Setting => "format on save" => check box, Format on Save